ize-302/border-ng-js/README.md

 # 🗺️ border-ng-js

-A JavaScript module that provides a boolean result, `true` or `false`, indicating whether a provided coordinate falls within the borders of Nigeria 🇳🇬
+A JavaScript package that provides a boolean result, `true` or `false`, indicating whether a provided coordinate falls within the borders of Nigeria 🇳🇬

 #### Installation: